kaiosilveira/refactoring-catalog-template/README.md

 6. Add labels: javascript, refactoring, [REPOSITORY_NAME]

+7. Update repo name and URL at `package.json`

 ## Useful commands

 - Generate a patch diff and write the result to a file: